Community members encouraged to donate blood, save lives - Leader Publications

 Community members encouraged to donate blood, save lives

-- JOSEPH – One local health care system is asking the public to donate blood and save lives.
+ST. JOSEPH – One local health care system is asking the public to donate blood and save lives.

 Blood supplies across the state remain low, with some blood types in critical need.
 Spectrum Health Lakeland, in partnership with Versiti Blood Center of Michigan, is hosting a series of community blood drives in August at the following dates and times: